 Distance learning, as well as the on-campus teaching modality, is also subject to a series of requirements imposed by the legislation for its operation, which we must fully comply, in order to obtain and renew the authorizing acts of the courses and the institution.

-The maintenance of our authorization acts valid in the future is subject to compliance with regulatory requirements.
-Otherwise, the MEC may impose restrictions on operations, including the termination of courses, reduction in the number of places, cancellation of our prerogative to issue diplomas and certificates and revocation of our accreditation, which could harm our operating results and financial condition.
+The maintenance of the Company’s authorization acts valid in the future is subject to compliance with regulatory requirements.
+Otherwise, the MEC may impose restrictions on operations, including the termination of courses, reduction in the number of places, cancellation of the Company’s prerogative to issue diplomas and certificates and revocation of its accreditation, which could harm the Company’s operating results and financial condition.

-Furthermore, we cannot guarantee that obtaining accreditation or re-accreditation from our higher education institutions, as well as knowledge and recognition of our courses will occur within the expected timetable or that they will have all the required accreditations, re-accreditations, knowledge and recognition.
-The lack of such authorizing acts or the denial of obtaining them may have an adverse effect on our operating results.
+Furthermore, the Company cannot guarantee that obtaining accreditation or re-accreditation from its higher education institutions, as well as knowledge and recognition of its courses will occur within the expected timetable or that they will have all the required accreditations, re-accreditations, knowledge and recognition.
+The lack of such authorizing acts or the denial of obtaining them may have an adverse effect on the Company’s operating results.

 The laws and regulations governing education service providers in Brazil may be revised and amended in the future.
 We may be significantly harmed by any change in laws and regulations applicable to higher education institutions, especially by changes relating to (i) accreditation and de-accreditation of private educational institutions; (ii) imposition of tuition controls or restrictions on profitability levels; (iii) qualification requirements for faculty members; (iv) academic requirements for courses and curricula; and (v) infrastructure requirements of the units, such as libraries, laboratories and administrative support, among others.

-Government agencies, the MEC and third parties may conduct inspections, initiate administrative proceedings or initiate litigation against us.
+Government agencies, the MEC and third parties may conduct inspections, initiate administrative proceedings or initiate litigation against the Company.

 Even if the higher education institution presents adequate defense to the issues raised by the inspection of a certain agency or defends itself from an administrative procedure or a legal action, it may have to reserve significant financial and administrative resources to resolve issues raised by these procedures or to defend itself administrative proceedings or lawsuits.
 In addition, administrative proceedings and lawsuits filed against the higher education institution can damage its reputation, regardless of the outcome.

-If we lose the benefits of the federal tax exemptions offered by PROUNI, our business, financial condition and operating results could be adversely affected.
+If the Company loses the benefits of the federal tax exemptions offered by PROUNI, its business, financial condition and operating results may be adversely affected.

-Some of our students are part of PROUNI.
+Some of the Company’s students are part of PROUNI.
 This Federal Government program aims to provide entry to students who cannot afford academic costs in higher education, through the granting of scholarships by the Federal Government.
-Through PROUNI, higher education institutions, such as us, are benefited by certain federal tax exemptions from corporate income tax (“IRPJ”), social integration program (“PIS”), contribution to the financing of social security (“COFINS”) and social contribution on net income (“CSLL”) referring to income from undergraduate and technological undergraduate courses.
-In case of non-compliance with the rules established in the PROUNI Law, our educational institutions may lose such tax exemptions.
+Through PROUNI, higher education institutions, such as Ser Educacional, are benefited by certain federal tax exemptions from corporate income tax (“IRPJ”), social integration program (“PIS”), contribution to the financing of social security (“COFINS”) and social contribution on net income (“CSLL”) referring to income from undergraduate and technological undergraduate courses.
+In case of non-compliance with the rules established in the PROUNI Law, the Company’s educational institutions may lose such tax exemptions.

-If we do not comply with certain requirements, such as offering full or partial scholarships for a certain percentage of paying students in the previous year, granting partial scholarships, semiannual presentation to the MEC of mandatory attendance control for scholarship holders, course use and student dropout control of courses and shifts, our higher education institutions may be disaccredited from PROUNI, which would result in the loss of our tax exemptions.
-If our higher education institutions lose their tax exemptions or fail to comply with other stricter requirements that may be introduced in the future, our business, financial condition and operating results could be adversely affected.
+If the Company do not comply with certain requirements, such as offering full or partial scholarships for a certain percentage of paying students in the previous year, granting partial scholarships, semiannual presentation to the MEC of mandatory attendance control for scholarship holders, course use and student dropout control of courses and shifts, its higher education institutions may be disaccredited from PROUNI, which would result in the loss of the Company’s tax exemptions.
+If the Company’s higher education institutions lose their tax exemptions or fail to comply with other stricter requirements that may be introduced in the future, its business, financial condition and operating results could be adversely affected.

-If the Brazilian Tax Reform becomes effective, or if there are any changes in the applicable tax legislation and regulations, which alter our applicable taxes, tax benefits or special regimes, during or after its term, our business and results may be directly or indirectly affected, which could significantly affect our results.
+If the Brazilian Tax Reform becomes effective, or if there are any changes in the applicable tax legislation and regulations, which alter our applicable taxes, tax benefits or special regimes, during or after its term, the Company’s business and results may be directly or indirectly affected, which could significantly affect its results.

 In 2018, Law No. 13709, of August 14, 2018, called the General Data Protection Law (“LGPD”), was enacted, which regulates practices related to the processing of personal data in a general and no longer sparse way and sectorial, as until then the right to privacy and data protection was regulated in Brazil.
 On September 18, 2020, the LGPD came into force, with the exception of the articles dealing with administrative sanctions, which came into force on August 1, 2021, pursuant to Law No. 14010/2020.